JakubTuta/CodeLens/README.md

 # Deploy with Docker Compose (Development)
 docker-compose up --build

-# OR Deploy to Kubernetes (Production)
+# OR Deploy to Local Kubernetes
-kubectl apply -f k8s/
+kubectl apply -f k8s/local/

+# OR Deploy to GCP (Production)
+.\scripts\deploy.ps1
 ```

 ### 2. Access the Application